Inflation and Dark Energy from a Covariant Elastic Medium: Introduction

+In this article, we propose a unifying framework that models both the inflaton field and dark energy within a four-dimensional continuous-medium deformation theory, and we examine the mechanisms governing inflation and cosmological expansion through this approach.
+In the standard $\Lambda$CDM picture, the inflaton is the scalar field driving primordial inflation, while dark energy is the agent of late-time acceleration, usually treated as a cosmological constant.
+By contrast, in the present elastic-medium framework, both epochs emerge from the same underlying continuum, albeit with vastly different deformation rates.

-In this letter, we propose to investigate the mechanism of the cosmological expansion through the physical properties of the medium, namely its bulk modulus $K$ and its energy density, which turns out to be a time-dependent dark energy density.
-We first introduce the general features of the theory and modify the Friedmann equations obtained for the Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) metric.
-We show that the dark energy density is proportional to the product of the bulk modulus $B=-K$ and the time-dependent deformation rate $\e(t)$.
+The content of this article is twofold: we first introduce a model to describe the deformation of a four-dimensional elastic continuous medium that models both the inflaton field and the dark energy, and study the mechanism of both inflation and cosmological expansion within our unifying framework.
+We first introduce the general features of the theory and then modify the Friedmann equations obtained for the Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) metric.
+We show that the dark energy density is proportional to the product of the bulk modulus $B=-K<0$ and the time-dependent deformation rate $\e(t)$.
 We study the effects of these two parameters on the luminosity curves of celestial bodies obtained for the dark energy density ratios found by Planck Collaboration and by the Hubble Space Telescope \cite{Planck16,Hubble16}.
-We show that for $K\approx 1.64 \times 10^{109}\text{N}\cdot \text{m}^{-2}$ the dark energy density drops by a factor $\sim 10^{122}$, while the scaling factor expands from $\sim 10^{-60}$ to $\sim 10^{-32}$ during a time of the order of $10^{-42}\text{s}$.
-At the end of the letter, we discuss a microscopic interpretation of the inflation mechanism and future investigations.
+We show that for $K\approx 1.64 \times 10^{109}\text{N}\cdot \text{m}^{-2}$ the dark energy density drops by a factor $\sim 10^{122}$, while the scaling factor expands the scale factor expands $10^{28}$ times during a time of the order of $10^{-42}\text{s}$.
+At the end of the article, we discuss a microscopic interpretation of the inflation mechanism and future investigations.